animeshsrivastava24/n2s3_summer_2018/README.md

 3. Do the callback bugfix
 4. Add the helper text for each of the buttons actions
 5. Add the canvas to show arrows for directional movements
+6. To prevent user to click the button again once pressed